 The library operates on a Dewey decimal based classification system (a decimal number followed by the first three letters of the Author's Surname, e.g. 942.7 JOH), and the numbers ascend through the library with the lowest numbers in the basement and the highest on the top gallery.
 Some classmarks have a prefix signifying that they are part of a separate collection of books, and will be out of the normal shelving sequence.
 The main special sections are WOMEN (next to the stairs on the ground floor), F or FOLIO which signifies an outsize book (at the end of the first floor gallery), RAWSON (far end of the ground floor), GABE (at the end of the French section, first floor gallery), and STORE (available on request from a librarian, only to be used in the library).

 The library has self-service borrowing, although books can be borrowed in the library office during staffed hours.
 The self-service issue machine is located near the library entrance.
 You will need to scan in the barcode on your University ID card, enter your surname and then scan the barcode on the front of each of your books.
 If there is a problem with the computer or if you have forgotten your borrowing card, please write the details in the borrowing book next to the terminal, including your name, author name, title and the book barcode, which begins with a "T" followed by five or six digits, e.g. T100587.

 Returned books should be placed in the Book Return Bins on the ground floor, which are located at the library entrance.

-Books can be renewed up to 3 times, unless they are required by another reader.
+Books can be renewed, unless they are required by another reader.
 If books have been requested by another reader, they need to be returned as soon as possible.
 In this instance any books not returned within 1 day will be subject to a fine.